 Inflating single-use bioreactor bags using dual-valve pressure controllers

 Single-use bioreactors (SUBs) offer key advantages over reusable bioreactors, including increased sterility and subsequently simpler and faster changeover between batches or campaigns.
 After the product is removed from the bioreactor, the user can remove the SUB bag from its holding container and dispose of it (generally via incineration).
 The new vessel can then be installed into the same container, with no need for expensive and time-consuming cleaning or sterilization skids and processes.

 The installation specifics vary by bioreactor manufacturer, but they always include an inflation step after the bag is placed into the container.
 At this point, the various gas lines and sensing ports are sealed shut, and the bag is inflated with an exhaust valve open to prevent over-pressurization.

 Once the bag is fully inflated, the sensing, sampling, and other ports can be used.
-Following final installation steps, the culture medium and cell strain are added and the bioprocess can proceed.
+Following the final installation steps, the culture medium and cell strain are added and the bioprocess can proceed.

 Challenges: Safety, automation, and process integrity

 It is also necessary for the vessel to be sufficiently inflated during installation.
-This ensures that the bag can support the full installation and setup process, including the introduction of the various fluids.
+This ensures that the bag can support the full installation and setup process, including the introduction of various fluids.

 The inflation process may be fully or partially automated, with controls built into the overall bioreactor controller system.
 In some facilities, inflation may be a completely manual affair, requiring an operator to start the process while making sure the system doesn’t over-pressurize.
 In either case, inflation may be completed using only a pressure controller.
-However, SUB manufacturers also recommend using a pressure sensor and transducer for best monitoring of the inflation process.
+However, SUB manufacturers also recommend using a pressure sensor and transducer for the best monitoring of the inflation process.

 Solution: Dual-valve pressure controllers to inflate single-use bioreactor bags

 SUBs range in scale from milliliters to about 5,000 L – with several bag sizes at each order of magnitude.
-For example, a manufacturer may make bags at 50, 100, 250, 1,000, and 2,000 L, all of which will need to be inflated as part of installation.
+For example, a manufacturer may make bags at 50, 100, 250, 1,000, and 2,000 L, all of which will need to be inflated as part of the installation.